lauraikon/IKON-documentation/theory/ikon-language.md

 #inserire html qui
 > :question: Why are the borders useful?

-> Imagine the following sentences without borders: the difference would get lost.
+> :answer: Imagine the following sentences without borders: the difference would get lost.

 ## TENSES